ekedonald/1-Linux-Practice-Project/README.md

 ## 8. mkdir command:
 The mkdir command is used to create one or multiple directories at once and set permissions for each them.

-Here's the basic synthax:
+Here's the basic syntax:

 ```bash
 mkdir [option] directory_name
 ```

-* For example, you want to create a directory called *Music*:
+* For example, you want to create a directory called Music:

 ```bash
 mkdir Music